Twig

 $functions = ['range'];

-With the previous configuration, the security policy will only allow usage of the if tag, and the upper filter.
+With the above configuration, the security policy will only allow usage of the if tag, the upper filter, and the my_test test (on top of the built-in tests that are always allowed, see below).
 Moreover, the templates will only be able to call the getTitle() and getBody() methods on Article objects, and the title and body public properties.
 Everything else won't be allowed and will generate a \Twig\Sandbox\SecurityError exception.

 Note